100thCoin/AccuracyCoin/README.md

   2: OAM Corruption should "corrupt" a row in OAM by copying the 8 values from row 0 to another row.
   3: This corruption should not occur immediately after disabling rendering.
   4: This corruption should now occur immediately after re-enabling rendering.
-  5: OAM Corruption should be able to occur from dots 257 to 320.

 ### RMW $2007 Extra Write
   1: A Read-Modify-Write instruction to address $2007 should perform an extra write where the low byte of the PPU address written is the result of the Read-Modify-Write instruction.
   2: This extra write should not occur when "v" is pointing to Palette RAM.
 (An extra write still might occur, but that's not the one we're testing for.)